 Changes are effective the first of the month on or following receipt of your Change of Election form.

-Employees are required to re-enroll in the FSAs every year during the Annual Benefits Enrollment period to continue participation.
+Employees are required to re-enroll in the FSAs every year during the Annual Benefits Enrollment period to participate.
 Elections will not automatically continue into the next plan year.

-If not currently enrolled: Enrollment in the HSA is required if you are eligible for and enroll in the HDHP or Access HDHP plan design.
-You must also be eligible for the HSA.
+If not currently enrolled: Enrollment in the HSA is required if you are eligible for and enroll in the HDHP or Access HDHP.
+You must be eligible for both, the HDHP and the HSA.

-If currently enrolled: You can change your contribution amount at any time up to the annual maximum limit.
+If currently enrolled: You can change your per paycheck contribution amount at any time up to the annual maximum limit.
 The change will be effective the first of the month following receipt of your change form.